Writers are often bad editors of their own work.

 8. Avoid Writer’s “Snow Blindness”

 You can get snow blindness as a writer, especially when it comes to your own work.
-If you’ve been starting at the screen for too long, or at a particular story for too long, you start getting blind spots that prevent you from editing the work effectively.
+If you’ve been staring at the screen for too long, or at a particular story for too long, you start getting blind spots that prevent you from editing the work effectively.

 Unfortunately, there are no sunglasses for this type of thing.
 You can only do one thing: shove it in a drawer and forget about it for a while.